ZINOU-SAMA/First-html-css-project-Traveling-Agency-Website/README.md

 # First-html-css-project-Traveling-Agency-Website

 Welcome to the **First-html-css-project-Traveling-Agency-Website** repository!
-This project is a fully responsive website for a fictional traveling agency named **Safir**.
+This project is a website for a fictional traveling agency named **Safir**.
 The website showcases different travel destinations, provides information about the agency, and includes contact details for customer inquiries.

 ## Table of Contents
 - [Introduction](#introduction)